-How video as a tool for Human Rights shape the future of rights in Latin America and the Caribbean?
+How can video as a Human Rights tool shape the future of rights in Latin America and the Caribbean?

 2019 Chilean Activists protests the police’s targeting of protesters’ eyes with rubber bullets (Photo credit: Nicole Kramm)